 This is a follow up story for You Call We Haul Junk Removal.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Sam Evans.
 I am the owner and founder of You Call We Haul Junk Removal, a full-service junk removal company based in Harrisburg, Pennsylvania.
 We service residential and commercial clients with jobs ranging from single item pick-ups to hoarder homes, to 20,000 sq foot office cleanouts.

 During the COVID-19 pandemic, we were able to pivot to contactless pick-ups and nearly double our sales from 2019.